pgniewko/solubility/README.md

 ### License
-The library is open-source for academic and education community.
+The library is open-source for academic and education communities.
 If you want to use the library in any of your work please cite: *Pawel Gniewek*, _Solubility prediction of drug-like compounds_, https://github.com/pgniewko/solubility.

-If you want to use this work in any commercial work contact me at gniewko.pablo@gmail.com for the commercial license.